How Can I Manage My Puppy’s Energy Levels And Prevent Hyperactivity?

 Include regular meal times

 In addition to a consistent daily schedule, it's important to include regular meal times for your puppy.
 Feeding your puppy at the same times each day can help regulate their energy levels and prevent excessive hunger or overeating.
 Consult with your veterinarian to determine the appropriate portion sizes and feeding frequency for your puppy's age and breed.
-Avoid leaving food out all day for your puppy to graze on, as this can lead to inconsistent energy levels and potential weight .
+Avoid leaving food out all day for your puppy to graze on, as this can lead to inconsistent energy levels and potential weight issues.

 Designate quiet and nap times

 Just like humans, puppies need time to rest and recharge.
 Designate specific quiet and nap times throughout the day to allow your puppy to relax and unwind.
 This is especially important after periods of exercise and mental stimulation, as it allows their body and mind to recover.
-Create a comfortable and quiet space for your puppy to retreat to, such as a or a designated bed area.
+Create a comfortable and quiet space for your puppy to retreat to, such as a crate or a designated bed area.
 Providing a peaceful environment will help prevent overstimulation and hyperactivity in your puppy.

 Environmental Enrichment